bmskinner/tessera/README.md

 - concordance: if concordance is 1, all chromosomes will be aneuploid in the same cells.
 The lower the concordance, the more chance cells will differ in which chromosomes are aneuploid.
 Values between 0 - 1.
 - chromosome to view: choose which chromosome to display in the chart, or set as 0 to see the overall number of aneuploid chromosomes in each cell.
-Values between 0 - 23

 ## Compute values yourself

-If you want to run simulations computationally, you can create embryos using the `create.embryo` function with desired parameters, and count the number of aneuploid cells in all possible biopsies with the `take.all.biopsies` function:
+If you want to run simulations computationally, you can create embryos using the `Embryo` function with desired parameters, and count the number of aneuploid cells in all possible biopsies with the `takeAllBiopsies` function:

 ```

-e <- create.embryo(n.cells = 100,
+e <- Embryo(nCells = 200,
-                   prop.aneuploid = rep(0.1, 23), # vector with proportion for each chromosome
-                   dispersal = rep(0.2, 23),      # vector with dispersal for each chromosome
+            nChr   = 23,
+            prop.aneuploid = 0.2,
+            dispersal = 0.1,
             concordance = 1)

-take.all.biopsies(e, chromosome = 5)
+takeAllBiopsies(e, chromosome = 1, biopsy.size = 5)
 # Output is a vector of the number of aneuploid cells from all possible biopsies
 ```

-Note that since proportion and dispersal are vectors, you can give each chromosome a different value if you wish.
+Note that since `prop.aneuploid` and `dispersal` are vectors, you can give each chromosome a different value if you wish.